Skip to content

 The famous Roman Jewish historian Josephus holds this opinion.
 His commentary is more or less the same as the Biblical story:

-Josephus gives what has become a pretty standard explanation for the naming of these cities.
-The king of Tyre literally calls them “that which does not please”, and the name stuck.
-This is similar to how street names in cities evolve over time.
+Josephus gives what has become the standard explanation for the naming of these cities.
+The king of Tyre literally calls them “that which does not please,” and the name stuck.
+This method of naming is similar to how street names in cities evolve over time.
 “Orchard Lane” might not have an orchard on it right now, but there was originally one there, and so that’s how everyone referred to that road.
-This is why almost every city has a Main Street or Central Avenue – probably because when the town was first built, there was only one paved road or only one main road at all.
+For the same reason, almost every city has a Main Street or Central Avenueprobably because when the town was first built, there was only one paved road or only one main road at all.

-But what was this weird interaction between Solomon giving a group of cities to the king of Tyre in the first place?
+But why did Solomon give a group of cities to the king of Tyre in the first place?
 Our article on the Algum wood that the king of Tyre gave to Solomon gets a little more into it.

 What was Afghanistan called in the Bible?